Back to Blog

 Capture first, organize later:

-Don't let organizational decisions slow down capture.
+Do not let organizational decisions slow down capture.
 Get information into your system, then file it appropriately.
-Daily notes (in Logseq) or inbox systems (in Obsidian/Notion) enable this.
+Daily notes or inbox systems enable this.

 Link liberally: